nuvo/orca/README.md

-get env                 Get list of Helm releases in an environment (Kubernetes namespace) get resource            Get a resource from REST API push chart              Push Helm chart to chart repository post resource           Post a resource to REST API
+get env                 Get list of Helm releases in an environment (Kubernetes namespace) get resource            Get a resource from REST API push chart              Push Helm chart to chart repository
 ```

 ## Why should you use Orca?